power-assert-js/espower/README.md

 |:---------|:--------------|
 | `object` | N/A           |

-`originalAst` should be an AST node object defined in [Mozilla JavaScript AST spec](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API).
+`originalAst` should be an AST node object defined in [The ESTree Spec](https://github.com/estree/estree).

 #### options